dcabillo/j-paint/README.md

 5. THIS IS THE NEW PATTERN.
 Composite Pattern is implemented by the Grouped class, allowing for a grouped set of different shapes to be treated as the same shape.

+EXTRA CREDIT:
+Made it so that when drawing a shape or selecting a shape, the shape would show as you drag the mouse. the code is in click handler and paint canvas